 Lost Employees / Average Number of Employees = Employee Turnover

 If you have ten employees at the beginning of a given month and eight at the end, the equation would look as follows:

 2 / 9 = .222

-In order to gain true business insight and value from these metrics, restaurant owners should get in the habit of calculating and recording them regularly, on a weekly or monthly basis.
-Over time, this allows restaurant owners to compare their establishment's current performance to historical data in order to identify problem areas and trends.
+To gain true insight and value from these metrics, you should get in the habit of calculating and recording them regularly, on a weekly or monthly basis.
+From there, you can compare your business's current performance to any historical data to identify problem areas and trends.